plaguss/translate-md/docs/usage.md

 Thats it!

+### A note on the expected behavior

-For the moment, there is no cleaning of the markdown content before being sent to the translator, which can create some errors with the content you are getting back with the formatting.
-The output file obtained should be treated as a draft.
+For the moment, there is no cleaning of the markdown content before being sent to the translator, which can create some errors with the content obtained. **The output file obtained should be treated as a draft**.

-The following two tables
+The following table shows a comparison of the input file (left) and the output (right):

 <table>
   <tr>